 Several things can cause chronic inflammation, including:

-- untreated causes of acute inflammation, such as an infection or injury
+- untreated causes of acute inflammation, like an infection or injury

 - an autoimmune disorder, which involves your immune system mistakenly attacking healthy tissue

-- long-term exposure to irritants, such as industrial chemicals or polluted air
+- long-term exposure to irritants, like industrial chemicals or polluted air

-Experts also believe that a range of factors may also contribute to chronic inflammation, such as:
+Experts also believe that a range of factors may also contribute to chronic inflammation, like:

-When you have chronic inflammation, your body’s inflammatory response can eventually start damaging healthy cells, tissues, and organs.
+When you’re living with chronic inflammation, your body’s inflammatory response can eventually start damaging healthy cells, tissues, and organs.
 Over time, this can lead to DNA damage, tissue death, and internal scarring.

 All of these are linked to the development of several diseases, including:

 Inflammation is a natural part of the healing process.
-But when it becomes chronic, it’s important to get it under control to reduce your risk of long-term damage.
-Some of the options that have been explored for managing inflammation include:
+But when it becomes chronic, it’s important to try to get it under control to reduce your risk of long-term damage.
+Some of the options that’ve been explored for managing inflammation include:

 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
-Over-the-counter NSAIDs, such as aspirin, ibuprofen (Advil), and naproxen (Aleve), effectively reduce inflammation and pain.
+Over-the-counter NSAIDs, like aspirin, ibuprofen (Advil), and naproxen (Aleve), effectively reduce inflammation and pain.
 But long-term use is linked to an increased risk of several conditions, including peptic ulcer disease and kidney disease.